 - 5.1 The University may allow previous educational or vocational experience to be counted toward the credit units required to earn an award of the University and appear on students' transcripts. - 5.2 Credit units for transfer are normally assigned with respect to specific courses for work equivalent in content and standard. - 5.3 Transferred credit units must have been earned no earlier than eight years before enrolment at the University.
-Individual academic units may stipulate a more stringent requirement for transferred credit units, as deemed appropriate. - 5.4 At least 70% of the credit units required for an award of the University must be earned by the successful completion of courses required by the programme concerned.^{1 & 2} - 5.5 Transferred credit units do not count in the calculation of a student's GPA, except where special arrangements have been made such as credit transfer arrangements under joint programmes with other institutions. - 5.6 The following applies to credit transfer (i) between different taught postgraduate programmes at the University and (ii) between different streams of study at the same award level within the same programme: - a) Credit transfer should be limited to a maximum of 30% of the total credit units for the award being pursued.3 - b) Grades from the transferred credit units may be counted in the calculation of a student's GPA for the award being pursued. - 5.7 Applications for credit transfer should be made in writing for approval by the University.
+Individual academic units may stipulate a more stringent requirement for transferred credit units, as deemed appropriate. - 5.4 At least 70% of the credit units required for an award of the University must be earned by the successful completion of courses required by the programme concerned. - 5.5 Transferred credit units do not count in the calculation of a student's GPA, except where special arrangements have been made such as credit transfer arrangements under joint programmes with other institutions. - 5.6 The following applies to credit transfer (i) between different taught postgraduate programmes at the University and (ii) between different streams of study at the same award level within the same programme: - a) Credit transfer should be limited to a maximum of 30% of the total credit units for the award being pursued. - b) Grades from the transferred credit units may be counted in the calculation of a student's GPA for the award being pursued. - 5.7 Applications for credit transfer should be made in writing for approval by the University.
 Applications for credit transfer for work completed prior to entry to the University must be made before the start of the first semester according to the deadline set by the University.
+Applications for credit transfer for outside work completed after admission to the University must be made immediately in the semester following attainment of the additional qualification.